UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 ```

 The initialization returns an IDisposable so that the calling application can shutdown/cleanup resources
-and potentially re-init for a different target if desired.
+and potentially re-initialize for a different target if desired.
 This application only needs to generate one
 module and exit so it just applies a standard C# `using` scope to ensure proper cleanup.

 ### Target specific details